What equipment do you use?

-I have 3 photography packages but I am always happy to create custom quotes.
+I have three photography packages but I am always happy to create custom quotes.
 Please fill out the contact form with your date and venue and I’ll send over additional information.

-Each of my wedding photography packages include at least 7 hours of coverage, a box of 200 4×6 prints from the wedding day, and a link to download all of the full resolution images.
-I include 200 prints with each of my collections because I believe it is important to have something tangible.
+Each of my wedding photography packages include at least 7 hours of coverage, a box of 400 4×6 prints from the wedding day, and a link to download all of the full resolution images.
+I include 400 prints with each of my collections because I believe it is important to have something tangible.
 The prints are enclosed in an elegant box that is perfect for sitting on your coffee table for easy viewing.
 Albums, rehearsal dinner coverage, or engagement/boudoir sessions can be added on to any package.
-I am happy to create a custom quote for exactly what you need, I will put together a quote to include all of it.
+Depending on exactly what you need, I will put together a quote to include all of it.

 Portrait sessions typically run 60-90 minutes and include a link to download the full resolution images.
 An optional print box or 8×8 album can be added to portrait sessions as well.
 We can incorporate several outfits at a portrait session.
 My clients often opt to do a dressier look and a more casual look.

 Also, think about what locations would be sentimental for your session.
 For example, I photographed a couple whose relationship developed and grew all within a 5 mile radius.
 We went to the spot where they met and then took photos on the street where they fell in love and built their relationship.
 They had spent many memorable date nights along this street and it held special place in their hearts.
 And finally, we ended at their home — their first place together where they are building their future.